1. Purpose of policy

 (c) in relation to a method or process – to use the method or process or to make, distribute, market, sell, hire out, lease, supply, or otherwise dispose of a product, kit or apparatus the use of which is proposed or intended to involve the exercise of the method or process.

-Commercialisation expenses means the expenses incurred by USC in the production, development, protection, marketing and commercialisation of USC intellectual property, and includes:
+Commercialisation expenses means the expenses incurred by the University in the production, development, protection, marketing and commercialisation of the University’s intellectual property, and includes:

 (a) patenting and other intellectual property protection expenses